radek-sprta/mariner/README.md

 ## Disclaimer

-I do not want anyone to act in conflict with their local laws and I do not endorse any illegal activity.
+I do not encourage anyone to act in conflict with their local laws and I do not endorse any illegal activity.
 Some content in the search results provided be Mariner might be illegal in your country and it is up to you to check your local laws before using it.
 Neither I, nor Mariner can be held liable for any action taken against you as the result of using it.

 ## Contact